 An Ordinary Disability is a physical or mental condition arising after you are credited with five (5) or more Years of Service incurred without willful negligence on your part that totally and permanently prevents you from engaging in the duties for which you are employed.
-The determination of any Ordinary Disability will be made on medical evidence of at least two qualified physicians licensed to practice medicine in Tennessee and designated by the Board.
-An Ordinary Disability does not include any disability resulting from you chronic alcoholism, self-addiction to narcotics, or participation in a felonious or criminal act or enterprise.
+The determination of any Ordinary Disability will be made on the medical evidence of at least two qualified physicians licensed to practice medicine in Tennessee, Mississippi & Arkansas and is designated by the Board.
+An Ordinary Disability does not include any disability resulting from your chronic alcoholism, self-addiction to narcotics, or participation in a felonious or criminal act or enterprise.